cmbr326/BAE305_Aquaponics-Project/README.md

    #### Temperature Sensor:
    The temperature sensor read appropriate values based on room temperature and human hand temperature.
    #### Fish Feeder
    Based on the recommended amount of food for the small guppies, the quarter of a second motor run was sufficient in providing enough food to the fish without overfeeding.
+When the feeder is fully stocked, it will run for approximately 40 cycles of feeding, which is equal to 20 days.